top of page

 This constant influx of choices can be both exciting and anxiety-inducing.
 We are dealing with rejection on a whole new level by swiping endlessly or starting conversations that end spectacularly quickly, leaving you wondering what you did wrong.

 In the digital age, relationships have taken on an entirely new dimension.
-The rise of online dating platforms has revolutionized the way millennials form and maintain relationships.
+The rise of online dating platforms has revolutionised the way millennials form and maintain relationships.
 With just a few swipes or clicks, they can connect with people from across the globe, expanding their social circles in ways never before imagined.
-However, this level of connectivity also comes with its own set of challenges.
+However, this level of connectivity also comes with its own set of challenges and dating app fatigue.
 The ease of forming connections online can lead to a sense of detachment and superficiality in relationships, leaving millennials craving deeper, more meaningful connections.
-Sometimes quantity can overrule quality and having too many options can be overwhelming and not allow you to see when a true connection comes along.
+Sometimes quantity can overrule quality, and having too many options can be overwhelming and not allow you to see when a true connection comes along.

 Millennials are facing shifting societal expectations when it comes to dating, marriage, and family.
 Traditional notions of gender roles and timelines for marriage and starting a family are no longer observed and yet they are still imposed.